grey-area/qcircuits/docs/source/tutorial.rst

 states :math:`|\phi_i⟩`, each with probability :math:`p_i`, then the density operator representation of this state is :math:`\rho = \sum_i p_i |\phi_i⟩⟨\phi_i|`.

-The usual way to create DensityOperator objects then is to supply a list of :py:class:`.State` objects and a list of probabilities, matching in length, which must sum to one:
+A DensityOperator object can be created with the :py:meth:`.DensityOperator.from_ensemble` static method, by supplying a list of :py:class:`.State` objects and a list of probabilities, matching in length, which must sum to one: